Dogoo9/rewrite-extension/README.md

 ## Contributing

 Contributions to improve the Rewrite Extension are welcome.
 Please fork the repository and submit a pull request with your changes.
+Thanks to splitclover https://github.com/splitclover/rewrite-extension for making the tool!
+Claude Sonnet 4.6 for helping identify the loop bug where it freezes the page apon using "delete" function in the GUI for large chunks of text.